slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On failure, mistakes and regrets

 <!--
+“There are only two kinds of people who fail: those who listen to nobody . . . and those who listen to everybody.” -- Thomas Beshere, Jr.

 - (kk) To make mistakes is human.
 To own your mistakes is divine.
 Nothing elevates a person higher than quickly admitting and taking personal responsibility for the mistakes you make and then fixing them fairly.
 If you mess up, fess up.
 It’s astounding how powerful this ownership is.
 - (kk) When crisis and disaster strike, don’t waste them.
 No problems, no progress.
 - there is no failure, only feedback. -- naval